Movement for a New Society: Training, vision, strategy more

 MNS was founded in 1971 in Philadelphia by leaders of A Quaker Action Group, former staff of the American Friends Service Committee, and secular activist pioneers and veterans of the Civil Rights, peace, anti-war, anti-nuclear, and environmental movements.
 Prominent among these founders, who were prolific organizers, strategists and authors, were: George Lakey, Bill Moyer, Richard and Phyllis Taylor, Lynne Shivers, Larry Scott, Lillian and George Willoughby, and others.

 MNS members functioned via a network of “collectives” and founded, led and/or developed numerous other efforts and organizations addressing many timely political concerns.
 Among these were: Keystone Safe Energy Alliance, Pennsylvania Jobs with Peace, New Society Publishers, Common Courage Press, Community Printing, Peace Brigades International, and many others.
-Following disbanding in 1988, leaders promptly founded and led or co-led a numerous new organizations: nationally Training for Change, United for a Fair Economy and Beautiful Trouble, and Earth Quaker Action Team; plus a host of local and regional campaigns, projects and actions.
+After disbanding in 1988, leaders promptly founded and led or co-led numerous new organizations: Training for Change, United for a Fair Economy, Beautiful Trouble, and Earth Quaker Action Team; plus a host of local and regional campaigns, projects and actions.
 (Find more at ActivistTraining.org.)

 MNS alums now, as then, continue to experiment with simple living, community and personal growth, drawing on feminist, anti-racist, anti-classist, and Quaker values, testimonies, and processes.
-They established “Life Centers” in Philadelphia and other cities, whose resident activists set up or nurtured local co-ops and community organizations and coalitions of many stripes.
+They established “Life Centers (also serving as activist training centers) in Philadelphia and other cities, whose residents set up or nurtured local co-ops, community organizations and coalitions of many stripes.

-Subsequent movements continue to utilize and benefit from its many influences — from those opposing exploitative corporate global trade, such as Occupy, to today’s racial and gender equity, climate, peace, justice, labor, human rights, and local “affinity groups” such as Earth Quaker Action Team.
+Subsequent movements continue to utilize and benefit from its many influences — from those opposing war, discrimination and exploitative corporate global trade, such as Occupy, to today’s transnational, national and local racial and gender equity, climate, peace, justice, labor and human rights campaigns — and affinity groups such as Earth Quaker Action Team.

 FOR MORE:

-Also Bill Moyer’s final training video; and MNSers play “Rainstorm,”
+Also Bill Moyer’s final training video; and MNSers playing “Rainstorm

 a 2-minute “light-and-lively” (ice-breaker game) in 2009.